-- If the books are kept in the classroom, this first time put them away yourself. - Point to your watch or clock in the classroom and tell students it's time to finish the lesson. - Say Goodbye to the Little Star puppet, and have the Little Star puppet greet you back. - Say Goodbye to each of the students.
+- If the books are kept in the classroom, this first time put them away yourself. - Point to your watch or clock in the classroom and tell students it's time to finish the lesson. - Say Goodbye to Little Star, and have the puppet greet you back. - Say Goodbye to each of the students.